Salmon New Orleans

 - Place shrimp in a bowl.
 Add lemon zest, garlic powder, salt, black pepper, onion powder, cayenne pepper, and paprika to shrimp; toss to coat.

 - Heat a large skillet over medium-high heat.
-Drizzle oil into hot skillet and place salmon fillets, skin-side down, into hot skillet.
+Drizzle oil into hot skillet and place salmon fillets, skin-side down, on the skillet.
 Sprinkle salmon with salt to taste.
 Depending on the size of your skillet, you might need to work in batches to cook all the salmon.

-- Cook salmon until skin crisps, 2 to 3 minutes.
-Flip salmon and continue cooking until fish flakes easily, or until desired doneness is reached, 3 to 4 minutes more.
+- Cook salmon until skin crisps for 2 to 3 minutes.
+Flip salmon and continue cooking until fish flakes easily or until desired doneness is reached, 3 to 4 minutes more.
 Transfer salmon fillets to plates and cover to keep warm.